EstherVorkin/gGAN_exploration/README.md

   - Esther  Vorkin
   - Anushka Deshpande

+In this project, we are taking the gGAN project from the following github: <br>
+  https://github.com/basiralab/gGAN?tab=readme-ov-file /n
-In this project, we are taking the gGAN project from the following github: \n https://github.com/basiralab/gGAN?tab=readme-ov-file /n Also, using and changing the code of the netNORM, which is a sub code of the full code of gGAN.
+Also, using and changing the code of the netNORM, which is a sub code of the full code of gGAN.
 This is taken from the following github: /n https://github.com/basiralab/netNorm-PY/tree/master /n